Skip to content

 Getting Started

-Athena will read all data in a folder into a table using Hive-style partitions.
-So k9 Security built a special delivery mechanism to deliver the latest report files using S3 object keys in this format:
+Athena reads all data in a folder into a table using Hive-style partitions.
+So k9 Security delivers the latest report files using S3 object keys with this format:

 • secure_inbox_bucket_name: the name of the customer or partner's secure inbox in S3 where reports are delivered, e.g. safeco-k9-reports